facebook/react-native-website/docs/native-components-ios.md

 }
 ```

-`callNativeMethod` makes some magic logic on the iOS side (eg. it can change backgroundColor like above or do something more sophisticated). `MyNativeView` exposes a `callNativeMethod` method, which notify iOS to `callNativeMethod`.
-This method uses `UIManager.dispatchViewManagerCommand`, which needs 3 parameters:
+`callNativeMethod` is our custom iOS method which for example changes the `backgroundColor` which is exposed through `MyNativeView`.
+This method uses `UIManager.dispatchViewManagerCommand` which needs 3 parameters:

 - (nonnull NSNumber \*)reactTag  -  id of react view.
-- commandID:(NSInteger)commandID  -  Id of native method, that should be called
+- commandID:(NSInteger)commandID  -  Id of the native method that should be called
-- commandArgs:(NSArray<id> \*)commandArgs  -  Args of native method, that we can pass from JS to Native side.
+- commandArgs:(NSArray<id> \*)commandArgs  -  Args of the native method that we can pass from JS to native.

 `RNCMyNativeViewManager.m`